werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_docker_container.md

     IMAGE WERF_COMMAND
 ```

-Build your own docker image with werf for this method.
+For this method, build your own Docker image using werf.

-### Remote docker server
+### Remote Docker server

-This method supports only building of dockerfile-images.
-Stapel-images is not supported, because stapel images builder use mounts from host system into docker images.
+This method only supports building Dockerfile images.
+Stapel images are not supported because the Stapel image builder uses mounts from the host system to Docker images.

-The easiest way to use remote docker server inside docker container is docker-in-docker (dind).
+The easiest way to use a remote Docker server inside a Docker container is Docker-in-Docker (dind).

-Build your own docker image based on `docker:dind` for this method.
+For this method, build your own image based on `docker:dind`.

-Example command:
+Below is an example of a command:

 ```shell
 docker run \